NHS North West BAME Assembly

 North West BAME (Black, Asian, and Minority Ethnic) Assembly: a strategic advisory group to tackle inequalities

-The Assembly will support and influence the system to tackle racism and discrimination by amplifying the voices of the Black, Asian, and Minority Ethnic communities, and challenge people to think more deeply about longstanding, deep rooted inequalities in healthcare and society, and to be a critical friend to NHS organisations in the North West.
+The Assembly supports senior leadership teams in the tackling of racism and discrimination by amplifying the voices of the Black, Asian, and Minority Ethnic communities, implementation of policy and practice to challenge the status quo, and inspire people to think more deeply about longstanding, deep rooted inequalities in healthcare and society, and to be a critical friend to NHS organisations in the North West.

 Taking an inclusive approach